 Squirrelpox virus (SQPV) can be carried by grey squirrels without causing any symptoms, but is typically fatal for red squirrels within two weeks of infection.
 It produces weeping scabs around the eyes, nose, mouth, ears, feet and genitalia.
 The infected squirrel is very quickly unable to feed properly, and rapidly becomes unwell.

 The destruction of woodland has also contributed to the red squirrel’s decline.
 Habitat fragmentation, when areas of woodland become separated by development and changing land-use, is also problematic.
 These isolated areas are often too small to support healthy and sustainable populations of wildlife, including red squirrels.
 However, in Scotland government agencies are working hard to increase woodland cover by planting both commercial conifers and native woodland.

 Red squirrels are only currently under threat in Great Britain, Ireland and parts of Italy where populations have decreased in recent years due to competition from grey squirrels.

-What is being done to help red squirrels in the UK and the rest of their range?
+What is being done to help red squirrels in the UK?

 Across the UK, conservationists are working to secure the future of the red squirrel.
 Without action, the species could become perilously threatened with extinction within a lifetime.
 To allow remaining red squirrel populations to re-establish and thrive once more, work is being undertaken to protect the native woodland habitat in which red squirrels live and, crucially, to halt or reverse the spread of the invasive non-native grey squirrel, including in several Scottish strongholds which are currently well beyond the reach of grey squirrels.